rasmus-kirk/halo/documents/thesis/05-arith/04-build.md

 - *motivation*: helper function for build.

 \begin{definition}[New Entries]
-Create new entries for an abstract circuit relation from the current state's UUID and a gadget.
+Create new entries for an abstract circuit relation from the current state's UUID and a gate.
 \end{definition}
 $$
 \begin{array}{rl}